sujeetgund/portfolio-website/README.md

-# Firebase Studio
+# AIEngineer Portfolio

-This is a NextJS starter in Firebase Studio.
+This is a portfolio website for an AI Engineer, built with Next.js and Firebase Studio.

+It showcases the engineer's profile, about section, work experience, projects, skills, certifications, and education.
+It also features GenAI capabilities to refine the about section and project summaries.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.